tsdat/tsdat/docs/tutorials/vap_pipelines.md

 ### Pipeline Class

-This pipeline adds an additional variable and creates a series of plots in pipeline.py as well.
-It's common to need to calculate another variable in a VAP hook, given the inputs.
-To do so, we add the variable's metadata to dataset.yaml.
+This pipeline adds a new additional variable to the dataset and creates a series of plots in pipeline.py as well.
+It's common to need to calculate another variable in a VAP hook, and to do so, we add the variable's metadata to dataset.yaml.
 In this case, that is "wave_dir_energy_density":
 ```yaml
   wave_dir_energy_density:
     dims: [time, frequency, direction]